AnelCC/KotlinCourse1/README.md

 # Navigation

-This is the toy app for lesson 3 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).
+This is the toy app for lesson 3 of the [Android App Development in Kotlin course on Udacity]

 ## Android Trivia